geist-pro/geist-pro.github.io/README.md

   project: banana
   ---
   ```
-4. Describe your project by adding the follwing entry to the \_data/projects.yaml file:
+4. Describe your project by adding the following entry to the \_data/projects.yaml file:
   ```yaml
   - id: banana
     title: The Glorious Banana Project